bertbesser/dvc-deps-management/blog-article.md

 Observe that, following the DVC approach, the binary file `model.h5` is not committed to the Git repository.
 Instead, the dependency is managed by committing `model.h5.dvc` to our project.
+Following the convention that `.dvc` files represent _stages_ of the pipeline, a `.dvc` file for an import is called an _import stage_.

 <pre>
 $$ git status # model.h5 is not listed as untracked ...